 What makes it stand out even more is how functional the filmmaking is.

-There are a few interesting touches, but overall Charles Sellier shoots the film like an industrial film from the seventies - lots of mid-shots, lots of shot-reverse shots and high-key lighting style that is reminiscent of a commercial or a public safety announcement.
+There are a few interesting touches, but overall Charles Sellier shoots the film like an industrial film from the seventies - lots of mid shots, lots of shot-reverse shots and a high-key lighting style that is reminiscent of a commercial or a public safety announcement.

-While this should work against the film, this utilitarian approach makes the film all the more disquieting, giving the film a chilly, detached perspective to the central character’s descent into homicidal rage.
+While this should work against the film, this utilitarian approach makes it all the more disquieting, creating a chilly, detached perspective to the central character’s descent into homicidal rage.

 The unknown cast are solid, but I have to give credit to the three actors who play Billy - Jonathan Best (Five-Year-Old Billy), Danny Wagner (Eight-Year-Old Billy) and Robert Brian Wilson (adult Billy).